-- > Passengers must only be carried in the seats provided never in the back. - > Take special care when turning cyclists may be alongside. - > Vehicles must not be overloaded and all loads must be secured. - > Never smoke in company vehicles or whilst refuelling - > Do not use handheld mobile phones unless parked and with the engine turned off. - Always use seatbelts provided. - Drive sensibly and within speed limits, show courtesy to other road users and pedestrians at all times. - > Only park in permitted areas you will be liable for the fines if you receive a parking ticket. - > Take extra care in adverse weather conditions. - > Report all accidents, damage and defects immediately.to the Fleet Manager - > No driving whilst under the influence of drink or drugs. - ➤ Keep your vehicle clean and tidy you are representing the company. - > Obey the rules of the road you will be liable for fines for speeding and other traffic offenses.
+- > Passengers must only be carried in the seats provided never in the back of vans. - > Take special care when turning cyclists may be alongside. - > Vehicles must not be overloaded and all loads must be secured. - > Never smoke in company vehicles or whilst refuelling - Do not use handheld mobile phones or mobile tech unless parked and with the engine turned off. - Always use seatbelts provided. - Drive sensibly and within speed limits, show courtesy to other road users and pedestrians at all times. - > Only park in permitted areas you will be liable for the fines if you receive a parking ticket. - > Take extra care in adverse weather conditions. - > Report all accidents, damage and defects immediately.to the Fleet Manager - > Do Not drive whilst under the influence of drink or drugs. - Keep your vehicle clean and tidy you are representing the company. - > Obey the rules of the road you will be liable for fines for speeding and other traffic offenses.